marovira/csc116_fall2018/lectures/week_5/iterators.md

 ## A Nice Optimization (C++17 only)
 In the previous example, we declared a variable called `result` whose scope would be whatever the function we were contained in was.
-Suppose that I made continuous queries to `search`.
+Suppose that I made continuous queries to `find`.
 Then what would happen is one of two things:

 1. We re-use the same variable (which may not be ideal), or
 2. we declare a new variable each time.